Soft tissue sarcomas and rare soft tissue tumours – Brief information

 Different genetic and chromosomal aberrations have already been identified in the malignantly transformed cells, however, these happen to be quite heterogenous, do vary depending on the type of soft tissue tumour and are not regularly found in all tumours after all.
 Overall, multiple genetic alterations are most certainly responsible for the development of a soft tissue tumour.
 According to current research, most patients do not have any hereditary predisposition.

 However, there are families presenting with high incidences of rhabdomyosarcoma in multiple generations.
 Also, children present with rhabdomyosarcoma more frequently in families with a frequent history of carcinoma.
 These observations indicate that those patients have a genetic predisposition to develop this disease, a so-called cancer predisposition syndrome (CPS).
 These are complex diseases which are characterized by various kinds of developmental abnormalities and an elevated inherited risk to develop cancer.
-Cancer predisposition syndromes that are known to play a role in the development of a soft tissue tumour are, for example, neurofibromatosis, the Beckwith-Wiedemann syndrome, the Li-Fraumeni syndrome, the Gorlin-Goltz syndrome and the Werner`s syndrome.
+Cancer predisposition syndromes that are known to play a role in the development of a soft tissue tumour are, for example, neurofibromatosis, the Beckwith-Wiedemann syndrome, the Li-Fraumeni syndrome, the Gorlin-Goltz syndrome, the DICER1 syndrome, and the Werner`s syndrome.

 Also, there are indications that certain external factors increase the risk to develop soft tissue tumour.
 These include radiation exposure of the unborn (for example by X-rays or radiation therapy received by the mother), alcohol or other parental drug abuse prior to or during pregnancy, respectively, as well as early radiotherapy of the child.
 Associations with viral infections have been reported as well.
 Hence, HIV-positive, thus immunosuppressed children have an increased risk of developing leiomyosarcoma following an infection with the Epstein-Barr virus (EBV).